Lmpkessels/dojo/README.md

 # DOJO

-Just a playground for mastering Rust concepts, and stems-level thinking through through experiments.
+Just a playground for mastering Rust concepts, and system-level thinking through experiments.